nurjeff/go_nes/README.md

 Passes all the CPU tests of the NesTest ROM. (https://www.nesdev.org/wiki/Emulator_tests) Graphics are working fine as far as i can tell, no artifacts apart from the ones the NES has by default.

-Also features a visual de-assembler with step-by-step debugging for 6502 assembly.
+Also features a visual disassembler with step-by-step debugging for 6502 assembly.
 CPU/PPU registers, used palettes and the first RAM page can be displayed on screen.

 Resources: